Divisions emerge among Republicans over how to handle Afghan refugees

 U.S. troops will remain in Afghanistan until all American citizens are evacuated, Biden tells ABC News

-After the Trump administration was defeated in court for trying to implement a ban on people from predominantly Muslim countries from entering the United States, it implemented an “extreme vetting” strategy that created a multilayered vetting process for refugees.
-Government documents obtained during lawsuits filed by IRAP against the administration showed that it aimed to defund a key section of the Department of Homeland Security US Citizenship and Immigration Services that was responsible for interviewing refugees outside of the United States before clearing them for entry.
+After the Trump administration was defeated in court for trying to ban people from predominantly Muslim countries from entering the United States, it implemented an “extreme vetting” strategy that created a multilayered verification process for refugees.
+Government documents obtained during lawsuits filed by IRAP against the administration showed that it aimed to hamstring a key section of the Department of Homeland Security that was responsible for interviewing refugees outside the United States before clearing them for entry.
 The changes created a backlog that deterred or made it increasingly difficult for refugees to leave the Middle East, the report found.

-In the past, Republicans have viewed refugees fleeing certain countries as a separate issue from undocumented immigrants entering the country or requesting asylum, but that changed under Trump.
+In the past, Republicans have viewed refugees fleeing certain countries as a separate issue from undocumented immigrants entering the United States or requesting asylum, but that changed under Trump.
 He signed an executive order in 2019 giving states and local governments the ability to reject refugees in a move that was largely seen as throwing red meat to his base ahead of an election year.
 Nineteen states and dozens of local governments led by Republican governors and mayors chose to continue welcoming refugees.

-Biden has since signed an executive order reversing Trump’s policy, but Varghese said that while Democrats have said the right things about restoring funding to USCIS and other agencies that would help expedite refugee and asylum cases, the Biden administration has yet to do so or say whether it would given the crisis emerging in Afghanistan.
+Biden has since signed an executive order reversing Trump’s policy, but Varghese said that while Democrats favor increasing funding to U.S. Citizenship and Immigration Services and other agencies that would help expedite refugee and asylum cases, the Biden administration has yet to do so or say whether it would, given the crisis emerging in Afghanistan.

 Moreover, pro-refugee resettlement groups have pushed Biden to act unilaterally and allow Afghans to be processed in the United States rather than a third country; many Republicans agree with the Biden administration’s current position to process screenings in another country first.

 “We need to protect these American lives and every individual that fought with us and every promise we made to them.
 We need to get them out of the country into a third country to be able to screen them before we bring them in,” McCarthy said.
-“The president should be working on this day and night, not hiding, not vacationing but getting the job done because we will do it.
+“The president should be working on this day and night, not hiding, not vacationing, but getting the job done because we will do it.
 We will work together to make this happen.”